LukeZHar/LukeHarris-T2A2/README.md

 ## R1
 - Explain the problem that this app will solve, and explain how this app solves or addresses the problem.
-- CMP1001-6.2: JUSTIFIES the purpose and goal of the developed application.
-6 to >5 pts
-HD
-Provides a DETAILED explanation about the problem being solved by the developed application AND about how the app addresses the problem, and DOES use any objective references or statistics to support their answer.

 ### Problem Statement
 Gamers expect a seamless and engaging experience while tracking their progress, achievements, and gameplay.
 However, many games lack an integrated system that facilitates managing user accounts, gaming sessions, achievements, leaderboards, and other critical elements.
 This can lead to several issues: